AnirudhBhat/anirudhbhat.github.com/_pages/about.md

 # **About me**

 # **Android developer**
-I am an Android developer with passion for writing clean and maintanable code and big believer of writing good unit tests.
+I am an Android developer with passion for writing clean and maintainable code and a big believer in writing good unit tests.

 # **Work**